 - Tuition includes program materials, instructional support, workshop and evaluation.

-You will be responsible for purchasing these textbooks:
+You will be responsible for purchasing this textbook:

 - The How To of Patient Education, 3rd Ed.
 Belton, A.B.

 The following advanced level specialty courses, also recognized by the International Diabetes Federation, may be taken independent of the Diabetes Educator Graduate Certificate Program.
 These courses have been designed to to build on basic knowledge and advance the practice of diabetes educators and interprofessional health care providers.
 A working knowledge of basic diabetes care and management is required for enrollment in these courses.